Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Pricing and Hedging of Cross-Currency Basket EPSs

 with $\wtSd_0=\wtSfd_0=1$.
-To get an explicit approximation for the pricing formula of a classical basket option on equities, it was proposed by Gentle \cite{Gentle1993} to use an approximation of the weighted arithmetic mean $\wtSwe_T:= w\wtSd_T +(1-w)\wtSfd_T$ by a similarly weighted geometric mean, which is henceforth denoted as $G_T$, and given by
+To get an approximation for the price of a classical basket option on equities, Gentle \cite{G1993} proposed to replace the weighted arithmetic mean $\wtSwe_T:= w\wtSd_T +(1-w)\wtSfd_T$ by a similarly weighted geometric mean, which is henceforth denoted as $G_T$ and, in the present setup, is given by

 where